 Krups is a German kitchen appliance manufacturer that can trace its founding back to 1846.
 Headquartered in Solingen, Germany, the Krups brand offers a line of coffee makers and grinders, kettles and cooking appliances.

-What are important features to look for when choosing a coffee maker?
+Important features to look for when choosing a coffee maker

 What programmable features should your drip coffee maker have?